-The sustainable transition is the main challenge that the Company is called upon to face today.
-To transition by drawing up a 2030 target plan: A Hand for the Future.
+On the centenary of its foundation in 2020, the Company formalised its commitment to sustainable transition by drawing up a 2030 target plan: A Hand for the Future.
 Monini set itself a series of concrete and measurable objectives in its Sustainability Plan which it seeks to achieve by the end of the decade.
 The purpose is to preserve and pass on the values and tradition of the art of olive oil making of which it is a guardian.